farhaan-shamsee/DevOps-project/3. Set Up Kubernetes/README.md

    ```sh
       #This is done using the Terraform Script
    ```
-1. Configuring aws cli to create in mumbai region only
+1. Configuring aws cli to create in Mumbai region only
    ```sh
       sudo aws configure ap-south-1
    ```
-### Upto this point I have configured in the User Data script, below needs to be done manually
+### Upto this point I have configured in the User Data script, below steps needs to be done manually

 1. Create a Route53 private hosted zone
    ```sh